 Stephen Patrick Sims is assistant professor of political science at Rochester Institute of Technology.

-Stephen A. Block is senior lecturer in the department of political science at Baylor University, where he teaches political philosophy and Constitutional law at Baylor University.
+Stephen A. Block is senior lecturer of political science at Baylor University, where he teaches political philosophy and Constitutional law.

 Patrick N. Cain teaches political philosophy, politics and literature, and constitutional law in Lakehead University's Political Science department.